stephaneVercouillieBMID/slate/source/index.html.md

 ***NOTE**: Any claim requested by using the scope value can only be obtained from the UserInfo endpoint.*

 ## Requesting Claims using the "claims" Request Parameter
-We have favoured the request of Identity Data in the **scope** values.
+We have favoured the request of Data in the **scope** values.
 However, some specific Data have to be requested in the **claims** parameter of the Authentication Request.
 Here are these claims:

 Data | Claim | Comment
 -- | -- | --